Your business can’t afford slow internet. What’s merely a nuisance at home can cause serious problems for a small business.

 Alternatively, you may need something faster than T1 speed.
 Fiber-optic internet packages, if they’re available in your area, can be a good choice.
 They can provide higher upload and download speeds, and they often cost less than T1.

 A T1 line has twenty-four digitized channels, which can be set up to carry voice signals, data, or both.
-(If you are familiar with digital signal, or DS, channels, a T1 line is the equivalent of DS1.)
+With this line, it can transmit about 60 times more data than a residential line.
+(If you are familiar with a digital signal, or DS, channels, a T1 line is the equivalent of DS1.)
 Since each channel can move data at 64 kbps, the overall T1 line can deliver data at around 1.5 Mbps.

 When you sign up for T service from a telecom service provider, a T1 local loop—or leased private line—will connect your business to the point of presence (POP) for your internet service provider (ISP).
 You can expect to have channels configured to carry voice traffic or internet data.